TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-If you need more help on the three types of binary search tree traversal algorithms, these video resources may aid you:
+If you need more help on the three types of binary search tree traversal algorithms, these video resources may aid you in visualizing how a call stack looks when traversing the tree:

 - [Inorder Traversal Algorithm](https://www.youtube.com/watch?v=4_UDUj1j1KQ&t=1s) of a binary search tree by Yicheng Gong
 - [Post-order Traversal Algorithm](https://www.youtube.com/watch?v=4Xo-GtBiQN0) of a binary search tree by Yicheng Gong